 Instructor(s): Various Biostatistics Faculty

-Course Description This course is an elective course for students in the Graduate Certificate program in Biostatistics and could also be used as an elective course for students in Epi/Biostat track in the Oregon MPH program.
+Course Description This course is an elective course for students in the Graduate Certificate program in Biostatistics and could also be used as an elective course for students in the Epidemiology track and the Biostatistics track in the Oregon MPH program.
 The course covers selected current topics in Biostatistics at the intermediate to advanced levels that are not covered by the courses offered in PHPM.
 Topics may change from year to year.